What does a Customer Service Representative do?

 - Resolve customer issues and complaints to their satisfaction.

-- Maintain accurate and detailed records of customer interactions and transactions.
+- Maintain accurate records of customer interactions and transactions.

-- Provide product information, order status updates, and other relevant information to customers.
+- Provide product information and assistance to customers.

-- Collaborate with team members to identify and resolve customer service issues.
+- Collaborate with team members to improve customer service processes and procedures.

 Qualifications

-- High school diploma or equivalent required; bachelor's degree preferred.
+- High school diploma or equivalent required; associate's or bachelor's degree preferred.

 - Previous experience in customer service or a related field.